confetti-framework/docs/docs/the-basics/configuration.md

 It is often helpful to have different configuration values based on the environment where the application is running.
 For example, you may wish to use a different cache driver locally than you do on your production server.

 To make this a cinch, Confetti utilizes the [GoDotEnv](https://github.com/joho/godotenv) library by John Barton.
-In a fresh Confetti installation, the root directory of your application will contain a `.env` file.
+In a fresh Confetti installation, the root directory of your application will contain a `.env.example` file.
+Copy this to `.env` file.

 Your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
 Furthermore, this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would get exposed.

-If you are developing with a team, you may wish to continue including a `.env.example` file with your application.
+If you are developing with a team, you may wish to edit the `.env.example` file with your application.
 By putting placeholder values in the example configuration file, other developers on your team can clearly see which environment variables are needed to run your application.

 > With command flag --env-file you can define a path for your env file: `go run . app:serve --env-file ".env.testing"`